Lawn Games for Kids: Activity Ideas for Outdoor Play

 The fun ends where safety and caution are forgotten.
 Lawns and grassy areas require special attention to truly enjoy outdoor play benefits for children without risks.

 In addition to carefully choosing the location (flat surface, no holes, check for litter or sharp objects), you also need to think about sun protection.
 Always use sunscreen (apply it 20–30 minutes before going out and reapply every 2 hours), and have kids wear hats (caps, sun hats) and sunglasses.
 Try to avoid active games during peak sunlight hours (from 12:00 to 16:00), when the sun is most intense.
+It is also recommended to keep a first aid kit nearby during lawn games for kids in case of minor injuries.

 Active games lead to fluid loss.
 Offer kids drinks regularly and often – you can even set a timer.
 Healthy options like juice, fruit drinks, or homemade compote also work well.